csm123/FeedlyAPIProxy/README.md

 ## Configuration variables

 Both variables below must be set on the server hosting this app.
-It's easy to [set config variables in Heroku](https://devcenter.heroku.com/articles/config-vars).
+If you use the Deploy to Heroku button below, you'll be prompted for them.

 Config Variable | Description
 --------------- | -----------